Crash (2004 film): Initial

 The film's plot elements, such as the means through which all the characters are connected, were derided by critics as contrived and unconvincing.
-Ty Burr of The Boston Globe wrote the film "is one of those multi-character, something-is-rotten-in-Los Angeles barnburners that grab you by the lapels and try desperately to shake you up.
+Ty Burr of the Boston Globe wrote that the film "is one of those multi-character, something-is-rotten-in-Los Angeles barnburners that grab you by the lapels and try desperately to shake you up.
 It's more artful than Grand Canyon, less artsy than Magnolia (LA gets dusted with snow instead of frogs), and much less of a mess than Falling Down."
 Burr lamented how "its characters come straight from the assembly line of screenwriting archetypes, and too often they act in ways that archetypes, rather than human beings, do.
 You can feel its creator shuttling them here and there on the grid of greater LA, pausing portentously between each move."

 Another criticism centered on the storytelling as didactic and heavy-handed.
 Writing for Slate, David Edelstein commented Crash "might even have been a landmark film about race relations had its aura of blunt realism not been dispelled by a toxic cloud of dramaturgical pixie dust."
-Others noted how the film had nothing new or insightful to say on racism, with Stephanie Zacharek of Salon writing Crash "only confirms what we already know about racism: It’s inside every one of us.
+Others noted how the film had nothing new or insightful to say on racism, with Stephanie Zacharek of Salon writing that Crash "only confirms what we already know about racism: It's inside every one of us.
 That should be a starting point, not a startling revelation."
 A.O.
-Scott of The New York Times described it as "a frustrating movie: full of heart and devoid of life; crudely manipulative when it tries hardest to be subtle; and profoundly complacent in spite of its intention to unsettle and disturb."
+Scott of the New York Times described it as "a frustrating movie: full of heart and devoid of life; crudely manipulative when it tries hardest to be subtle; and profoundly complacent in spite of its intention to unsettle and disturb."

 Much criticism focused on how the film presents racism and its origins, with many noting its depiction of race relations as too simplistic and tidy.
-The redemption arcs of the white characters, particularly of Sergeant Ryan, drew controversy for their execution.
+The redemption arcs of the white characters, particularly Sergeant Ryan, drew controversy for their execution.
 Many opined that Ryan's redemption by way of his heroic rescue of Christine felt unearned.
-Others pointed out the implausibility of Jean Cabot softening her racist attitudes because of an ankle sprain and the care of her Latina housemaid.
-Clarisse Loughrey of The Independent wrote, "By presenting racism as nothing more than a personality issue in need of a fix, Crash absolves its white audience of any sense of collective responsibility."